hql287/Manta/README.md

 * **How do I contact you?**

 If you find an issue, please report it here.
-For everything else, please drop me a line at hi@getmanta.app
+For everything else, please drop me a line at hi@usemanta.app

 ### Acknowledgement